bryankb10/open-source/Project.md

    - Users input their name, phone number and line id before seeing the menu
    - Allows user to choose different categories of the menu, such as main course, beverages, snacks
    - Users can see pictures and price for the menus
+   - Users can choose what to order by pressing the picture of foods and drinks, as well as input the quantity

 2. Implementation: